ZhenghangLu/onboarding-agile-project-manager/duplicate-repo/Milestone4/sprint-tracking-focusbear.md

 # Sprint Tracking & Scope Management Reflection: Focus Bear

-## Effective Ways to Track Sprint Progress
+## Effective Ways to Track Progress

-The Focus Bear team mainly used these methods:

-- **Burndown Chart:**
-  Clearly showed daily progress and quickly identified delays.

-- **Task Board (Kanban):**
-  Helped visualize tasks as they moved from 'To Do' to 'Done.'

-- **Velocity Tracking:**
-  The team compared actual progress against planned work to adjust future estimates.
+The Focus Bear team primarily uses **Kanban** to manage tasks on Trello.
+Tasks are organized clearly into columns like 'To Do,' 'In Progress,' and 'Done,' which helps the team visualize workflow and quickly spot delays.

-## Handling Scope Changes During Sprint
+## Handling Scope Changes

-When new tasks or changes appeared mid-sprint, the Focus Bear team:
+When new tasks or scope changes appear, the team:

-- Discussed the importance and urgency openly.
+- Discusses the priority and urgency openly.
-- Decided together if the new task should replace a current one or be moved to a future sprint.
+- Decides collectively if a new task should replace or delay existing tasks.
-- Scrum Master ensured everyone agreed and the sprint goal remained clear.
+- Clearly updates the task board to reflect agreed changes, ensuring everyone understands the impact.

 ## Techniques for Identifying Risks and Bottlenecks Early

-- Quick daily standups helped spot issues immediately.
-- Regular checks on the burndown chart highlighted delays.
-- The Scrum Master regularly asked if anyone needed help, uncovering problems early.
+- Regular daily check-ins help identify blockers promptly.
+- Visually clear columns on Trello make it easy to notice stuck tasks.
+- Team openly communicates blockers or delays immediately.

-## Role of the Scrum Master
+## Role of Team Coordination

-The Scrum Master protected the team's focus by:
+The team manages focus effectively by:

-- Ensuring new tasks didn’t interrupt current work.
-- Helping the team prioritize clearly when issues arose.
-- Keeping meetings focused and short.
+- Clearly prioritizing tasks based on urgency and importance.
+- Quickly addressing blockers when identified.
+- Ensuring discussions remain short, actionable, and focused.

-## Responding to Unfinished Tasks Mid-Sprint
+## Responding to Unfinished Tasks

-If the team noticed they couldn't complete all tasks:
+If the team realizes tasks won't finish as planned:

-- The Scrum Master quickly reviewed remaining tasks with the team.
-- Tasks with lower priority or complexity were adjusted or moved to future sprints.
+- Tasks are re-prioritized, with lower-priority tasks moved to backlog or future consideration.
-- The Scrum Master communicated clearly to stakeholders to manage expectations.
+- Clear communication with stakeholders occurs to manage expectations.

 ## Managing Scope Changes Clearly

-Scope changes were communicated by:
+Scope changes are managed by:

-- Quickly discussing impact openly with the team.
+- Quickly discussing and assessing impact within the team.
-- Clearly explaining changes to everyone affected.
+- Clearly communicating changes to all stakeholders.
-- Adjusting sprint goals slightly only if absolutely necessary.
+- Ensuring the overall workflow and priorities remain clear and organized on Trello.

-## Avoiding Micromanagement Risks
+## Avoiding Micromanagement

-To avoid micromanagement:
+To prevent micromanagement:

-- The Scrum Master trusted the team and did not overly check task details.
-- They allowed team members to own their work, intervening only when necessary.
+- Team members are trusted to manage their tasks independently.
-- Progress tracking was supportive rather than controlling.
+- Progress checks are minimal, supportive, and collaborative, not intrusive.
+- Emphasis is placed on outcomes and clear communication rather than detailed oversight.

 ## Final Thoughts

-The Focus Bear team effectively tracked progress and handled changes smoothly.
-Ensuring clear communication and avoiding micromanagement made their sprint process reliable and efficient.
+Using Kanban on Trello, the Focus Bear team effectively manages tasks, tracks progress clearly, and handles scope changes smoothly.
+Open communication and clear prioritization have enhanced efficiency significantly.